k4m4/terminals-are-sexy/README.md

 *Sexy package managers for your OS X, Linux & Windows CLIs.*

 * Universal
-	* [nix](http://nixos.org/nix/) - Nix is a cross platform (Linux and MacOS) package manager that supports both from-source and pre-built binary distribution, reproducible development environments, multiple versions of the same package installed simultaneously (no more conflicts!), and much more.
+	* [nix](http://nixos.org/nix/) - Nix is a powerful package manager for Linux and other Unix systems that makes package management reliable and reproducible.
 	* [pip](http://www.pip-installer.org/) - pip is a package management system used to install and manage software packages written in Python.
 	* [npmjs](http://npmjs.com/) - npm is the package manager for JavaScript.
 	* [bower](http://bower.io/) - A package manager for the web.